Current Research

 Past Research

-Measurement of the Electron Electric Dipole Moment in ThO (Harvard)
+Measurement of the Electron Electric Dipole Moment in ThO (2015-23)

-This was the focus of my PhD dissertation research, which can be downloaded here: Progress towards an improved measurement of the electric dipole moment of the electron.
+This was the focus of my PhD dissertation research at Harvard University, which can be downloaded here: Progress towards an improved measurement of the electric dipole moment of the electron.

 Despite the immense experimental and theoretical success of the Standard Model, several crucial questions remain.
 One of the most puzzling is explaining the current abundance of matter over antimatter, the so-called baryon asymmetry problem.
 According to the Sakharov conditions, baryogenesis requires a sufficient amount of charge-parity (CP) violation, which we have only found in limited amounts in nature.
 A non-zero electric dipole moment (EDM) would violate CP, and thus constitute a powerful probe for new physics.